5 Food Safety Tips to Keep Your Kitchen Germ-Free

 Several pathogenic bacteria usually end up in the garbage.
 After every cooking session, take out the trash.
 You don’t want to leave harmful bacteria or other foods in the garbage overnight.
 This is how you end up with pests like roaches or mice.
 Get food out of your kitchen as soon as possible.

 #4: The Meat Thermometer is Your Friend

+The way you cook your food, makes a whole difference in how safe it is.
 To ensure your food is cooked properly, keep a meat thermometer on hand.
-Make sure you check online to see what the optimal temperature for each type of food is.
+Information is easily available about using these thermometers so you can also check online to see what the optimal temperature for each type of food is.
 For example, your chicken should have an internal temperature of 74˚C (165˚F) while most types of fish only require an internal temperature of 70˚C (145˚F).

 #5: A Dry Sponge is a Happy Sponge

 Every time you’re finished using a sponge, squeeze it so it dries out.
 Leaving it soaking wet will allow bacteria to collect within it.
 Also, make sure to scrub your sink with soap at least once a day.
 Keeping your kitchen surfaces clean requires more vigilance than you may think.